hallez/tempcon_pub/README.md

 2. Tidy up and create some columns that are helpful for scoring: `behav-tidy.R`
 3. Generate onset and trial information files: `create-onset-files.R`
 4. Plot behavioral data and generate some plots: `behav-stats.R`

+## Prepping fMRI data:
+1. I like to rename subject folders so everyone has the same directory structure (i.e., instead of dealing with individualized paths in every script).
+The standard directory names are contained in `scripts/mri_analyses/default_dirs.yml`.
+Subject-specific directories are saved in `raw_behavioral/<subject-dir>/<subject-id>.yml`
+  - Since `raw_behavioral` is in the `.gitignore` file, these subject-specific directory files can be downloaded from [osf.io](https://osf.io/qfcjg/)
+1.